wimpyburger/streamgl/README.md

 streamgl
 ========

-Graphics system for OBS streams using NodeJS, Express and Socket.IO
+Graphics system for OBS streams using NodeJS, Express, Socket.IO

-modules:
+The global view is found at http://localhost:3000/notification

+To view an individual module, go to http://localhost:3000/moduleview/[ModuleName]

+module files:
 	dashboard.html		-	Will be added to the controlling dashboard notification.html	-	Will be added to the "notification" panel, shown on the stream socket.txt			-	Line separated list of socketIO outputs used by the module